jpco/notcat/README.md

 For when you just want something to print, or run, whenever notifications arrive.
 Much like statnot, but even simpler (and significantly zippier).

-Not ready for the limelight just yet.
+Still a bit rough.

-notcat is built using the [notlib](https://github.com/jpco/notlib) library.
+notcat is built on top of the [notlib](https://github.com/jpco/notlib) library.

 ## Downloading && installing